abishekmuthian/buttmoverWebApp/README.md

 #### Contributions & support
 Contributions to improve the project and monetary support if you find the project useful are welcomed.

+### Simple Butt Mover
+For those just want a simple butt triggered timer without the complexity of the game, I have also created a Simple Butt Mover - https://github.com/abishekmuthian/simpleButtMover .